 The study was performed on 100 healthy men and women once a week for three weeks.

 Each volunteer was exposed to the vapors of essential oils released from an ultrasonic ionizer for two hours.
-During this time, their resting heart rate and blood pressure was monitored.
+During this time, their resting heart rate and blood pressure were monitored.

 Results showed (after adjusting for all other factors) that the room’s level of essential oils was significantly associated with reduced blood pressure and heart rate for between 15 and 60 minutes after the start of exposure.

-However, after exposure for more than 1 hour the essential oils were associated with an increased blood pressure and heart rate.
+However, after exposure for more than 1 hour, the essential oils were associated with increased blood pressure and heart rate.